earth4x/sebastienpelletier/_posts/2016-09-20-document-angular-dgeni.markdown

 Dgeni does not provide a web application to display the output files, but it allows you to do what you want with it.
 It's up to the developer to decide and n this example we'll actually wrap our documentation in a simple Angular app.

-**Briefly explain Dgeni pipeline and show the site with how it works.**

-Key concepts

-- Processors: Scan and convert source files, the building blocks of documentation generation
-- Services: Helper objects
-- Packages: Reusable Component Containers

 ### Why you should document your code